Online Nomination form for the 2020 NAVBO Meritorious Awards

 When writing a letter of nomination, please also address these additional attributes of Dr. Folkman: positive impact as a colleague, collaborator and mentor; integrative approach to advancement of vascular biology research; and innovation and creativity.

 If a nominee took a considerable amount of time off or a leave of absence for family reasons, such as the birth of a child, then that time can be deducted from their 15 years.
 Up to one year can be deducted per child.
-For example, if the nominee took off time for one child, that nominee’s first appointment can be as early as 2003, two children 2002, etc,
+For example, if the nominee took off time for one child, that nominee’s first appointment can be as early as 2004, two children 2003, etc. Please be sure to note this in the nomination packet.

 The Award will be presented at our annual meeting, Vascular Biology.
 An Award Lecture will be given followed by a brief award presentation ceremony.
 The award will consist of a crystal plaque to commemorate the event and a monetary award.